grande-dev/pFT-ANLC-preview/README.md

 # Passive Fault Tolerant-Augmented Neural Lyapunov Control

-This repository contains the results of a comparison of different control laws designed to stabilise an inverted pendulum with a redundant actuators set.
+This repository contains the comparison of different control laws designed to stabilise an inverted pendulum system with a redundant actuators set.
+A new Fault Tolerant Control method named *passive Fault Tolerant-Augmented Neural Lyapunov Control* is devised: the control law is synthesised via an automatic learning approach, with the closed-loop stability guaranteed via a Control Lyapunov Function.
+The correctness of the solution over the reals is *formally certified* via formal methods.

 The associated publication is available at this [link](https://ieeexplore.ieee.org/document/10383378).